Lloyd Austin: Military career

-On December 8, 2006, Austin was promoted to Lieutenant General and assumed command of XVIII Airborne Corps, Fort Bragg, North Carolina.
+On December 8, 2006, Austin was promoted to lieutenant general and assumed command of XVIII Airborne Corps, Fort Bragg, North Carolina.
 In February 2008, Austin became the second highest ranking commander in Iraq, taking command of the Multi-National Corps – Iraq (MNC-I).
-As commander of MNC-I, he directed the operations of approximately 152,000 joint and coalition forces in all sectors of Iraq.
+As commander of MNC-I, he directed the operations of approximately 152,000 joint and coalition forces across all sectors of Iraq.
+He was the first African American general officer to lead a corps-sized element in combat.
+Austin assumed the mission during the period when the Surge forces were drawing down.
+He expertly oversaw the responsible transition of forces out of the country while ensuring that progress continued on the ground.

 Austin handed over command of XVIII Corps to become Director of the Joint Staff in August 2009.
-This promotion came at the direction of Admiral Michael Mullen, then Chairman of the Joint Chiefs of Staff.
-While Director, Austin was told by Mullen to increase the diversity of the Joint Staff.
+This promotion came at the direction of Admiral Michael Mullen, then chairman of the Joint Chiefs of Staff.
 Austin credited the appointment as having jumpstarted his later career, saying: "People who might not have known Lloyd Austin began to know him."